zainanz/zainanz/README.md

 ## Hi there 👋 Welcome to my GitHub profile!

- Full-Stack Developer with a passion for building web applications.
+ Full-Stack Developer with a passion for building web applications.\n Currently
- Currently
  1) building PlayPal in React Native
  2) LeetCode Challenges